Introduction

 Understanding Electronic Components

-An electrical circuit cannot function without electronic components.
-They control the movement of electrons and are the fundamental components of any electronic system or gadget.
-Connections are established via two or more terminals, and they are lightweight and reasonably priced.
-They create a functional electronic circuit when put together on a printed circuit board.
-Components can be classified as Active or Passive based on the specific function they fulfill.
+An electrical circuit can't function without electronic components.
+They control electron flow and are essential to any electronic system.
+With two or more terminals, they are lightweight, affordable, and form functional circuits when assembled on a PCB.
+Components are classified as Active or Passive based on their function.

 Types of Electronic Components